Hans930v/EFAC-A1/README.md

 > **NOTE**: This project is currently a **Work In Progress**.
 Some features are not yet implemented or require further testing.
 Please proceed with caution and ensure you understand the setup before implementation.

 EFAC-A1 enables an **AMS-like** filament change workflow using an external feeder, without modifying the printer’s firmware or using the AMS port.
 This system relies on a **custom Change Filament G-code** to communicate with the external feeder, making it a software-safe alternative to AMS.
 It supports multi-filament setups and works seamlessly with Bambu Studio.

+## Acknowledgments

+A big thanks to [**3dnaut**](https://makerworld.com/en/models/1534741-multi-color-without-ams-with-ams-test#profileId-1609872) for providing the starting point of the custom G‑code used in EFAC‑A1.
+This project builds on that foundation and continues to evolve through community contributions.

 ## Why EFAC?
 - The Bambu Lab AMS is great, but not everyone can afford one.